 Consumer credit counseling is typically a paid service for consumers that helps them set up a budget and repayment plan with creditors.
 The counselor also usually tries to work with creditors to lower interest rates and fees.
 Normally, the credit counseling company will require the consumer to make a monthly payment to them.
 The credit counseling company will then disburse the funds to the creditors which are part of the credit counseling program.
 For this, the credit counseling company will take a fee out of the monthly payment.
-Consumer credit counseling companies are both for profit, and non-profit companies.
+Consumer credit counseling companies are both for-profit and non-profit companies.
 Many states, including the State of Ohio, have strict laws regulating consumer credit counseling companies.
-A company will take a fee whether it is for profit or on-profit, and many non-profit companies in this industry continue to violate various states’ laws.
+A company will take a fee whether it is for profit or non-profit, and many non-profit companies in this industry continue to violate various states’ laws.

-For example, in Ohio the law regulating these types of companies as well as debt settlement companies is called the Debt Pooling Companies and can be found at Ohio Revised Code 4710.
+For example, in Ohio, the law regulating these types of companies as well as debt settlement companies is called the Debt Pooling Companies and can be found at Ohio Revised Code 4710.
 Among other things, this law regulates the amount a consumer credit counseling company is permitted to charge.
 Section B of 4710.02 states as follows:

 (B) If fees or contributions for providing debt adjusting services are charged or accepted, directly or indirectly, no person providing or engaged in debt adjusting shall do any of the following: